fnalways/terminus-docs/docs/overview/introduction/bec.md

   In the era following the advent of artificial intelligence, an agent residing on the Edge, equipped with comprehensive contextual information, will serve as a user's secondary brain and external persona.

-- Blockchain - Stores only data of the highest value on blockchain.
+- **Blockchain**: Stores only data of the highest value on the blockchain.

   Blockchain technology is renowned for its transparency, openness, immutability, and global accessibility.